MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 Universal Event Tracking (UET) is a Microsoft framework that captures user engagement data on your website, enabling features such as conversion tracking (e.g., purchases or leads), audience targeting (e.g., remarketing), automated bidding, and integration with Microsoft Bing for Commerce.
 This document outlines the integration process for the Conversions API.

-For more information, see the [UET documentation](https://help.ads.microsoft.com/#apex/ads/en/56681/2) on the Microsoft Advertising help site:
+For more information, see the [UET documentation](https://help.ads.microsoft.com/#apex/ads/en/56681/2) on the Microsoft Advertising help site.

 ### Direct Integration